Define Your Brand

 Know Your Ideal Target Audience

 Next, who are you aiming to attract?
 Knowing your ideal audience is crucial.
-Think about their age, interests, what they’re searching for online — all those juicy details.
+Think about their age, interests, what they’re searching for online — all those important details.
 When you know who you’re talking to, it’s easier to craft messaging that resonates.
 Picture who you’d be selling your product or service to, and what problems they need solving.
 Knowing your target audience will help your designer create the design and overall user experience that speaks to them and drives conversions.

 Set Clear Goals